freedomofpress/securedrop-protocol/docs/protocol.md

 The PQ `psk` itself provides receiver authentication, but not sender authentication, due to the way it is [constructed][pskAPKE].

 The SD-APKE ciphertext carries a [structured plaintext message][message formats].
-Sources MUST include their long-term fetching and PKE public keys in this plaintext in order to receive replies, since otherwise recipients cannot know all public key material required to reply to them.
+Sources MUST include their long-term fetching and SD-PKE public keys in this plaintext in order to receive replies, since otherwise recipients cannot know all public key material required to reply to them.
-Since recipients always retrieve fresh public keys before responding to a journalist, long-term keys included by journalists inside the structured plaintext message are ignored by recipients during decryption, and journalists MAY therefore include placeholder values, particularly because a journalist does not have a "long-term" PKE key.
+Since recipients always retrieve fresh public keys before responding to a journalist, long-term keys included by journalists inside the structured plaintext message are ignored by recipients during decryption, and journalists MAY therefore include placeholder values, particularly because a journalist does not have a "long-term" SD-PKE key.
 Journalists MUST always produce both the same size SD-APKE ciphertext and same size structured plaintext message as sources.

-**One-time drop mode extension**: An extension implementation MAY omit the sender's fetching and $PKE$ keys from the plaintext message, offering improved deniability (no possibility for pending ciphertexts) but forgoing the sender's ability to receive replies.
+**One-time drop mode extension**: An extension implementation MAY omit the sender's fetching and SD-PKE keys from the plaintext message, offering improved deniability (no possibility for pending ciphertexts) but forgoing the sender's ability to receive replies.
 If this mode is implemented, the structured plaintext message length, or the ciphertext length, MUST NOT be shorter than a plaintext or ciphertext that includes reply keys.

 ##### Metadata ciphertext (SD-PKE ciphertext)

-Because decrypting the SD-APKE ciphertext requires the recipient to know the sender's long-term APKE public key, an SD-PKE ciphertext (metadata ciphertext) delivers this SD-APKE public key, encrypted to the recipient's SD-PKE key, thus keeping the sender's identity hidden from the server, as described in HPKE's metadata protection guidance ([RFC 9180 §9.9]).
+Because decrypting the SD-APKE ciphertext requires the recipient to know the sender's long-term SD-APKE public key, an SD-PKE ciphertext (metadata ciphertext) delivers this SD-APKE public key, encrypted to the recipient's SD-PKE key, thus keeping the sender's identity hidden from the server, as described in HPKE's metadata protection guidance ([RFC 9180 §9.9]).

 The SD-PKE (metadata) ciphertext is unauthenticated, so its contents MUST be committed to in the SD-APKE ciphertext's encryption context.
 This is satisfied by the use of implicit authenticated encryption plus the `info` parameter, as described above.